Woman arrested at Mar-A-Lago had cash, signal detector in hotel room, prosecutors say

 Yujing Zhang, 32, was ordered held until her bond hearing resumes April 15 in West Palm Beach federal court.
 Zhang was arrested on March 30 and was charged with unlawfully entering a restricted area and making false statements to federal law enforcement.

 Prosecutor Rolando Garcia told U.S. Magistrate Judge William Matthewman that the government was not making allegations of spying against Zhang at this time, but noted there are "a lot of questions that remain to be answered."
+Garcia claimed that Zhang would present a "serious risk of flight" if she were released while she awaits trial, as she has no ties to the United States.
+The State Department revoked her visa last week, he said, so even if she were released on bond, she would be detained by immigration officials.
+She arrived in the U.S. two days before her arrest on a flight from Shanghai to Newark, N. J.

 SECRET SERVICE DIRECTOR TO STEP DOWN ON HEELS OF NIELSEN RESIGNATION